sayocoffee/GTS-Rim-Conversion-Walkthrough/README.md

 UV unwrapping isn't really an algorithmic process, meaning the best way to learn is to look at good mapping and try to follow the same techniques.

-AC modder Azu has some good videos (albeit a bit dated by now) on the process.
+AC modder Azuane has some good videos on the process.

 + [Rim UV Mapping 1 (28/01/2020)](https://www.youtube.com/watch?v=m4LJWP5B5uY)
 + [Rim UV Mapping 2 (09/05/2020)](https://www.youtube.com/watch?v=2fToss6JZ7Q)